Existence in Multidimensional Screening with General Nonlinear Preferences: Main result

-Lemma \ref{lemma1} provides sequence convergence results of convex functions, which are uniformly bounded in Sobolev spaces on open convex subsets.
+Lemma \ref{lemma1} provides convergence results for sequences of convex functions, which are uniformly bounded in Sobolev spaces on open convex subsets.
 We state this classical result without proof, which can be found in Carlier \cite{Carlier01}.